go-gitea/gitea/docs/content/doc/advanced/config-cheat-sheet.en-us.md

 - `PASSWD`: **\<empty\>**: Database user password.
 Use \`your password\` for quoting if you use special characters in the password.
 - `SSL_MODE`: **disable**: For PostgreSQL only.
 - `PATH`: **data/gitea.db**: For SQLite3 only, the database file path.
-- `JOURNAL_MODE` **WLA**: For SQLite3 only, the journal mode.
+- `JOURNAL_MODE` **WAL**: For SQLite3 only, the journal mode.
 Use `DELETE` mode if you're running Gitea on a network file system or your operating system does not support VFS.
 Please checkout the [WAL documentation](https://www.sqlite.org/wal.html) to learn more.
-WLA mode will result in a better performance and reduces `database locked` errors.
+WAL mode will result in a better performance and reduces `database locked` errors.
 - `LOG_SQL`: **true**: Log the executed SQL.